 Banks accept deposits from their depositors which form the main source of funds for banks.
-Banks also raise funds in the domestic financial markets and international financial markets.
-These funds are deployed by banks as loans and advances and also as investments.
-Hence, the banker at the time of deploying his funds either as a lending banker or investing banker needs to be careful.
+Banks also raise funds from the domestic and international financial markets.
+These funds are deployed by banks as loans, advances and investments.
+Hence, the banker at the time of deploying his funds acts either as a lending banker or an investing banker and it needs to be careful.

 Like any other lender and / or as an investor, a banker also needs to carry out many a type of analysis.

-After reading this chapter the reader would be able to:
+After reading this chapter, the reader would be able to: